isl-org/Open3D/docs/compilation.rst

     :: Create pip package in build/lib
     :: This creates a .whl file that you can install manually. cmake --build . --config Release --target pip-package

-    :: Create conda package in build/lib
-    :: This creates a .tar.bz2 file that you can install manually. cmake --build . --config Release --target conda-package

 Finally, verify the Python installation with: